Perl-Apollo/Corinna/rfc/method-modifiers.md

 are a bit artificial.
 They're intended to give you an idea of how modifiers work, but may not be the most natural usage.

-# 10.3 BEFORE, AFTER, AND AROUND
+# 10.3 Before, after, and around modifiers
 Method modifiers can be used to add behavior to methods without modifying the definition of those methods.

 ## 10.3.1 Before and after Modifiers